Aouei/gee_acolite/paper.md

 # Summary

 Atmospheric correction is a critical preprocessing step in aquatic remote sensing, required to retrieve accurate water-leaving reflectance from satellite imagery.
 The ACOLITE (Atmospheric Correction for OLI 'lite') software [@vanhellemont2019; @vanhellemont2021] has become a widely-used tool for atmospheric correction of aquatic imagery, particularly for its dark spectrum fitting (DSF) algorithm.
-However, ACOLITE operates on individual downloaded scenes, limiting its scalability for large-scale or time-series analyses.
+However, ACOLITE operates on downloaded scenes, limiting its scalability for large-scale or time-series analyses.

 Google Earth Engine (GEE) [@gorelick2017] is a cloud-based platform that provides access to petabytes of satellite imagery and enables planetary-scale geospatial analysis.
 While GEE offers built-in atmospheric correction products for Sentinel-2 (Level-2A), these are optimized for terrestrial applications and often underperform in coastal and inland water environments where adjacency effects and complex atmospheric conditions are prevalent.